szaumoor/ZS_ShadowdancerOverhaul/README.md

 - **Alchemy** is completely removed
 - **Assassination** and **Avoid Death** are kept exactly as is
 - **Evasion and Improved evasion** are **replaced** by a new one called **Shadow Dance**.
 This ability allows the shadowdancer to move with agility and grace, dodging most AoE effect that can be dodged, and other aimed effects (dragon breath, fireballs, cone of cold, etc, but not things like Horrid Wilting), becoming immune to projectiles, getting +6 Armor Class and +3 to saving throws.
 Additionally, every round, the Shadowdancer becomes invisible for half a round, which messes with the targeting of enemies, and may help with backstabbing, if the timing is right.
 - **Scribe Scrolls** is replaced by a new ability called **Shadowstrike**.
-This ability allows the shadowdancer to imbue their attacks with shadow magic, increasing their critical hit chances by 5% and adding the following effects to backstabs for 1 turn:
+This ability allows the shadowdancer to imbue their attacks with shadow magic, havi a 10% chance of disabling the backstab immunity of targets if they fail a save vs. Spell at -2 for 10 seconds (only once every 5 rounds), increasing their critical hit chances by 5% and adding the following effects to backstabs for 1 turn:
   - **Beshadowed Strike**: 30% chance of becoming invisible when successfully backstabbing, making target blind for 3 rounds if they fail a save vs. Spell at -4
   - **Chilling Strike**: Backstabs deal extra 1d4 cold and 1d4 magic damage.
 If the target is blinded, they deal extra 2d4+1 cold and 2d4+1 magic damage instead.
   - **Enervating Strike**: Backstabs halve the victim's Strength for 5 rounds if they fail a Save vs. Death (does not stack, and cannot reduce Strength below 1).
 Attacks will also deal maximum damage during the first round.
 - **Self-concealment**: 5% universal damage resistance, +1 AC, can be taken three times.
 Inspired by NWN.
+DR is configurable.
-- **Artisan of Shadows**: Can be taken once.
+- **Shadow Weaver**: Can be taken once.
 Inspired by Pathfinder's "Shadow Master".
 The following traits are permanently gained:
   - Immunity to blindness
   - Backstabs may be performed from any angle
+  - Movement speed, casting speed, and speed factor permanently increases by 2
   - Critical hits make the target susceptible to backstabs for 2 rounds
   - Critical hits also cause the shadowdancer for those two rounds to be incapable of critically missing (non-stackable)
   - Critical chances improve by 5% for 2 rounds after critically hitting (non-stackable)